 We are the largest building solutions company focused exclusively on the North American market.
 With our two reportable segments - Building Materials and Building Envelope - we offer customers a broad range of advanced building solutions from foundation to rooftop.
 We serve customers across the infrastructure, commercial and residential construction markets, from new builds to repair and refurbishment ("R&R").
-Our more than 19,000 employees operate across more than 1,000 sites and facilities in the United States and Canada, providing customers with trusted brands and innovative building solutions for the full building lifecycle.
-Our trusted brands and innovative solutions, combined with our operational expertise, make us a trusted partner for customers, building owners, architects, engineers, public authorities and cities across the United States and Canada.
+Our more than 19,000 employees operate across more than 1,000 sites and facilities in the United States and Canada, providing customers with trusted brands and advanced building solutions for the full building lifecycle.
+Our trusted brands and advanced solutions, combined with our operational expertise, make us a trusted partner for customers, building owners, architects, engineers, public authorities and cities across the United States and Canada.

-Amrize is the largest provider of cement in the United States and Canada, as measured by sales and production volume, and a leader in advanced roofing and wall systems.
-We are also strongly positioned in aggregates and ready-mix concrete.
+Amrize is the largest provider of cement in the United States and Canada as measured by sales and production volume, the second largest commercial roofing company in North America as measured by sales, and a leader in advanced wall systems.
+We are also among the two largest aggregates companies in 85% of the markets in which we operate and are strongly positioned in ready-mix concrete.
 Building on our large operating footprint, we believe we are well positioned to capitalize on expected strong commercial and residential construction spend and infrastructure investments across North America.
 State-of-the-art facilities across a large distribution network help us minimize our distribution costs and provide exceptional customer service.

 During the year ended December 31, 2024, we generated revenues of \$11.7 billion, net income of \$1.3 billion and Adjusted EBITDA of \$3.2 billion.
-We believe our regional and integrated growth strategy will allow us to capitalize on strong market tailwinds and make the best use of our platform to serve our customers with innovative and sustainable building solutions.
+We believe our regional and integrated growth strategy will allow us to capitalize on strong market tailwinds and make the best use of our platform to serve our customers with advanced building solutions.
 We are committed to continuing our value-accretive growth trajectory, focusing on operational improvements with a growth-focused capital allocation strategy to drive shareholder value.